Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 Eventually, they will mate, which typically involves the male climbing on top of the female and briefly copulating.

-The breeding season of these Red-tailed hawks begins between March and April.
+The breeding season of Red-tailed hawks begins between March and April.

 Do Red-tailed Hawks Mate for Life